softwarecrafters/kata-log/_katas/task-list-kata.md

   * Depend upon abstractions.

 ## Image credits
 Image by [Rachel M. Carmena](https://github.com/rachelcarmena) for **Kata-Log**.
 It represents a greeting of respect and gratitude made at the beginning and at the end of a kata.
-Please, feel free to use this image in case you want to contribute with a kata, but you don't have another image.
-It's not necessary to include this credit again.